This post covers things to do in October in San Francisco, including sections for attractions that are either free, family-friendly or fun after dark.

-In addition to all the other fun and spooky activities taking place this month, there will also be at least one Halloween Ball to attend.
+In addition to all the other fun and spooky activities taking place this month, there will also many Halloween Balls to attend.

-Tickets start at just $19, and the ball will run from 9 pm - 2 am.
+It has DJs, decorations, dancers, drummers and more.
+Tickets start at just $30, and the ball runs from 9 pm - 1:30 am.

 Go to a Film Festival

-If you’re a movie buff, October is the perfect time to visit San Francisco, as there will be several film festivals taking place throughout the month.
+If you’re a movie buff, October is the perfect time to visit San Francisco, as there will be a few film festivals taking place throughout the month.